nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Expected outcome:

 * The student contact is removed from ArchDuke.
+The student contact is also removed from all previously assigned groups.

 ### Locating student contacts by attributes: `find`